kupiakos/open-enum/README.md

 In constrast, C++ [scoped enumerations][cpp-scoped-enum] are _open_, meaning that the enum is a strongly-typed integer that could hold any value, though with a scoped set of well-known values.
-`open_enum` lets you have this in Rust.
+`open-enum` lets you have this in Rust.
 It turns this enum declaration:

 ``` rust
 #[open_enum]